AdamAzuddin/SRGAN-PyTorch/README.md

 - `data/`: Contains the images used for training and testing
 - `results/`: Contains the result of test images when inferenced with the model
-- `srcnn_train.ipynb`: Jupyter notebook containing code for training and evaluating the SRCNN model.
+- `SRGAN_train.ipynb`: Jupyter notebook containing code for training and evaluating the SRCNN model.
 - `requirements.txt`: File listing the required Python packages for running the code.

 ## Usage